5 ways to support employees experiencing illnesses

 4. Have a strategy

 Ultimately, most of your employees will get sick and require time off at some point.
-It’s far better to have a strategy in place to adequately deal with this rather than bury ones head in the sand and then try and cobble together a plan once it inevitably happens.
+It’s far better to have a strategy in place to adequately deal with this rather than bury ones head in the sand and eventually try to cobble together a plan once it inevitably happens.
 Your strategy should be uniquely tailored to the specific needs of your workplace and could include hiring locum staff, offering overtime to healthy employees or implementing realistic deadlines which take into account the likelihood of staff illness.

 5. Provide health and wellbeing support

 To help your staff manage their own health, consider providing further health and wellbeing support services.
 For example, Benenden’s Healthcare for Business could provide faster access to diagnosis and treatment, and does not exclude pre-existing conditions or impose any restrictions because of age or usage.
 It also provides access to a 24/7 mental health helpline where qualified therapists can provide structured and positive support whilst employees are going through treatment.

 It’s inevitable that from time to time your employees will get ill and need time off or require work adaptations to be made.
 By supporting your employees through their non-life-threatening illness you’ll not only help their health but also demonstrate your compassion as an employer.